Alphen aan den Rijn shopping mall shooting: Shooting

 After walking north, Van der Vlis reloaded his rifle and turned west into a narrow hallway of the mall.
 He shot a man in the hallway, injuring him.
 After shooting the man, Van der Vlis dropped his rifle and revealed his two handguns, carrying one in each hand.
 He began walking west while firing into the stores before turning east.
 As he turned east, he fatally shot a woman in a mobility scooter with the Colt pistol.
 After shooting the woman, Van der Vlis reloaded his Colt pistol while walking east.
 Van der Vlis turned around again and walked west.
 As he walked, he fired several more rounds into the stores, killing another woman and injuring two more people.
 Van der Vlis would empty his Colt pistol after firing into the stores.

 After shooting up the stores, Van der Vlis continued walking west then turned south towards an Albert Heijn supermarket.
 He threw his Colt pistol at a flower display before walking up to the checkout of the supermarket.
 Van der Vlis kneeled down and pressed the Taurus revolver against his head.
 At 12:11:11., he fatally shot himself with the revolver.

-Van der Vlis fired more than 100 rounds during the shooting.
+Van der Vlis fired 119 rounds during the shooting.
 A later investigation has determined Van der Vlis fired 102 rounds from the .22 rifle, 16 rounds from the Colt pistol, and 1 round from the Taurus revolver.
 It is also determined that he brought to the mall: five 25-round magazines for the rifle, two 8-round magazines for the Colt pistol, and 12 bullets for the Taurus revolver.
 He killed six people and injuring another 17 before he took the revolver, and took his own life.
 Many shoppers in the centre panicked before it was evacuated and cordoned off.
 Later that day one of the injured victims died from their injuries, raising the total number of deceased to seven.
 The gunman had left a note in his car stating that explosives had been left in three malls in the city; these malls were subsequently evacuated.
 Children were among the victims, but they had only mild injuries.
 Among the dead were three men aged 80, 49 and 42, and three women aged 91, 68 and 45.
 The first victim was a poet and journalist from Syria who had escaped an assassination attempt, only to be killed by Van der Vlis after he fled to the Netherlands.
 All of Van der Vlis' victims were shot at indiscriminately.